-Get good advice from a professional
+Get good advice for financing a house from a professional

 Before you make any decisions, however, it is a good idea to find a reputable financial advisor who can steer you in the right direction, give you good advice and peace of mind that you will be able to make your payments.